 Supplemental Table S3: Unadjusted generalized estimating equations models of the longitudinal associations of individual non-esterified fatty acids (mol% and nmol/mL) with insulin sensitivity and beta-cell function over the 6 years in the PROMISE cohort.
-Adjusted for time only.
+Models are only adjusted for time.
 Outcome variables were log-transformed, predictor variables were scaled, and x-axis values were exponentiated to represent percent difference per SD increase in the fatty acid.
 P-values were adjusted for the BH false discovery rate, indicated by asterisk.